Donders-Institute/bidscoin/docs/workflow.rst

       -h, --help            show this help message and exit -b BIDSMAP, --bidsmap BIDSMAP
                             The study bidsmap file with the mapping heuristics.
-If the bidsmap filename is just the basename (i.e. no '/' in the name) then it is assumed to be located in bidsfolder/code/bidscoin.
+If the bidsmap filename is just the basename (i.e. no '/' in the name) then it is assumed to be located in the current directory or in bidsfolder/code/bidscoin.
 Default: bidsmap.yaml
       -t TEMPLATE, --template TEMPLATE
                             The bidsmap template file with the default heuristics (this could be provided by your institute).
 If the bidsmap filename is just the basename (i.e. no '/' in the name) then it is assumed to be located in the bidscoin config folder.
                             Default: bidsmap_dccn
       -p PLUGINS [PLUGINS ...], --plugins PLUGINS [PLUGINS ...]
                             List of plugins to be used.
 Default: the plugin list of the study/template bidsmap)